 Radiation is energy traveling in the form of invisible particles or rays after the breakdown of radioactive atoms.
 Everyone is exposed to small amounts of radiation every day.
 Air, water, food and sunshine are a few sources of natural background radiation.
-The dose humans receive from radiation is commonly measured in "millirems."
-According to recent studies, the average radiation dose to a member of the public in the United States is about 620 millirems per year.
+The dose humans receive from radiation is commonly measured in "millirem."
+According to recent studies, the average radiation dose to a member of the public in the United States is about 620 millirem per year.

-Radiation also comes from other sources.
-Color televisions produce about 1 millirem of radiation every year.
-Medical procedures such as X-rays and diagnostic tests can result in 20 to several thousand millirems of radiation a year, depending on a person's treatment for disease or injury.
+Radiation also comes from man-made sources such as building and road construction materials, smoke detectors, televisions, and luminous watches (to name a few).
+Medical procedures such as X-rays and diagnostic tests can result in 0.5 to 1,000 millirem of radiation, depending on a person's treatment for disease or injury.

 People are concerned about radiation exposure because it can alter or damage human cell structure.
 That is why workers at nuclear power plants are carefully monitored and trained to limit their exposure to a level that is as low as is reasonably achievable.
-The Nuclear Regulatory Commission, which issues licenses to all nuclear power plants, has set a maximum safe individual dose of 5,000 millirems a year, measured over the entire body.
-To avoid coming even close to this level, TVA work procedures set an administrative limit of 1,000 millirems per year for any worker, with any additional dose requiring written approval.
+The Nuclear Regulatory Commission, which issues licenses to all nuclear power plants, has set a maximum safe individual dose of 5,000 millirem a year, measured over the entire body.
+To avoid coming even close to this level, TVA work procedures set an administrative limit of 1,000 millirem per year for any worker, with any additional dose requiring written approval.